LaunchCodeEducation/skills-back-end-java/class-prep/12/setup.md

 ## Configuring Your Spring Boot App

-These steps will need to be carried out for each application that you want to work with a database.
+These steps will need to be carried out for each application that you want to make work with a database.
+In the case of our `cheese-mvc` application, the following lines and files will already be included in the `video-jpa-start` branch of the LaunchCodeEducation's `cheese-mvc` [repository](https://github.com/LaunchCodeEducation/cheese-mvc/tree/video-jpa-start).
+This branch has the code that we will start working from during our first `cheese-mvc` related video lesson for this class.
+But if you want to keep using the code that you have been building while coding along with the videos, then be sure to add the lines and files below.

 ### Dependencies